PX4/PX4-user_guide/en/README.md

 ## How Do I Get Started?

 [Getting Started](getting_started/README.md) should be read by all users!
 It provides an overview of PX4, including features provided by the flight stack (flight modes and safety features) and the supported hardware (flight controller, vehicles, airframes, telemetry systems, RC control systems).

 Depending on what you want to achieve, the following tips will help you navigate through this guide:

-**I already have a vehicle and I just want to fly:**
+**I already have a drone and I just want to fly:**

 If you have a Ready To Fly (RTF) vehicle that supports PX4: